tanmaysachan/tensorlib/README.md

 ```

 ### TODO
+1. Shape tracking and inference.
+2. More ops and efficient kernels.
-1. Backprop.
+3. Backprop.
-2. Better kernels for metal.
+4. Better kernels for metal.